• Home

 Its light flavor makes it a great go-to when substituting for coconut flour in your favorite sweet and savory dishes.
 A couple of things to note when using sunflower seed flour:

-• Sunflower seed flour has a faint sweet and nutty flavor
+• Sunflower seed flour has a mild, slightly sweet, nutty flavor similar to almond flour.

 • It may not be easily accessible in stores but can be easily be made at home (see All Day I Dream About Food's sunflower seed flour recipe here)